bpt26/usher_wiki/docs/source/matUtils.rst

 .. code-block:: shell-session

+  --input-mat (-i): For this specific command, the input can either be a standard MAT protobuf or an Augur-v2-formatted MAT JSON, ala Nextstrain.
   --samples (-s): Select samples by explicitly naming them, one per line in a plain text file.
+  --metadata (-M): Name of a tsv or csv containing sample identifiers and an arbitrary number of categorical metadata values in separate columns, with a header line.
+Used only with -j and -K.
   --clade (-c): Select samples by membership in any of the indicated clade(s), comma delimited- e.g. -c clade1,clade2.
   --mutation (-m): Select samples by whether they contain any of the indicated mutation(s), comma delimited- e.g. -m mutation1,mutation2.
   --max-epps (-e): Select samples by whether they have less than or equal to the maximum number of indicated equally parsimonious placements.
 Explanation of equally parsimonious placements is here INSERT LINK.
   --max-parsimony (-a): Select samples by whether they have less than or equal to the indicated maximum parsimony score (terminal branch length).
   --max-branch-length (-b): Remove samples which have branches of greater than the indicated length in their ancestry.
   --nearest-k (-k): Select a specific sample and X context samples, formatted as "sample_name:X".
+  --nearest-k-batch (-K): Pass a text file of sample IDs and a number of the number of context samples, formatted as sample_file.txt:k.
+These will be automatically written to a series of json files named "*sample-name*_context.json".
+Used for special large-scale operations.
   --get-representative (-r): Toggle to automatically select two representative samples per clade currently included in the tree, pruning all other samples from the tree.
 Applies after other selection steps.
   --prune (-p): Toggle to instead exclude all indicated samples from the subtree output.
   --resolve-polytomies (-R): Toggle to resolve all polytomies by assigning new internal nodes with branch length 0.
 Used for compatibility with other software.